willpatton/pyRigol/README.md

-# pyVisa for Rigol
+# pyVisa for Rigol over USB on RaspberryPi
-Rigol Python RaspberryPi - automated, remote control scripts, USB.
+Rigol Python RaspberryPi - automated, remote control scripts, USB, test equipment.
 This is example code for control benchtop instruments over USB running Python3 on a RaspberryPi (or similar SBC).

 ## REFERENCE